chainguard-dev/edu/content/chainguard/administration/cloudevents/pull-events-recorder/index.md

 mkdir ~/gcr-pull-data && cd $_
 ```

 After navigating into the new directory you can begin creating a Terraform configuration named `main.tf`.
-We'll go through each line of this file one by one.

 This configuration will consist of a single module.
 For the purposes of this example, we will call it `event-recorder`.
 This module's `source` value will be the [`iac` folder](https://github.com/chainguard-dev/platform-examples/tree/main/event-recorder/iac) from the application code in the examples repository.